 Nov 1, 2021 — Volunteers Pam Steele and Mike Pitcher (l-r) pose by the bioreactors being started for the 2023 growing season.
 Along with Dave Bustard (not shown) the crew has now filled 4 of 8 bioreactors (update-Nov 2) (“Almost 5”-Nov 3)

 “I’m really impressed with their dedication.
 They started a new bioreactor this morning and by finish time it was full,” said Scott the wizard Hortop.

 The new volunteers join the bioreactor crew of Scott Hortop, Mark MacKenzie, Kelvin Hodges and Emma Roy.
 “We have 8 new bioreactors prepping fungal dominant compost (FDC) in support of the 2023 growing season,” said Emma.
 “I’m looking forward to years of continuing research.”

 Follow the Story: Video and plans for the bioreactors are in progress.

 See Kelvin and Sue's video results on rooting success here.

-Fall experiment cycle finds ONfungi FDC doubles soil carbon, improves fungal balance and results in larger growth
+Fall farm test cycle finds ONfungi FDC doubles soil carbon, improves fungal balance and results in larger growth